CollabIP/elasticsearch-arm-templates/README.md

 2. using `gateway` as the `loadBalancerType` and supplying a PKCS#12 archive certificate with the `appGatewayCertBlob` parameter.
 This sets the cluster up to use [Application Gateway](https://azure.microsoft.com/en-au/services/application-gateway/) for load balancing and SSL offload.

-You can secure external access from the browser to Kibana with TLS by supplying a certificate and private key with `kibanaCertBlob` and `kibanaKeyBlob`, respectively.
+You can secure external access from the browser to Kibana with SSL/TLS by supplying a certificate and private key with `kibanaCertBlob` and `kibanaKeyBlob`, respectively.

 ---